 All medical records are strictly confidential.
 Only a signed form by a student (18 years or older) or parent/guardian (for students under 18) may allow a release of medical information.

-Students are encouraged to discuss their questions and suggestions regarding medical care with the staff at the Student Health Center.
+Students are encouraged to discuss their questions and suggestions regarding medical care with the staff at SHS.
 Your participation and involvement is important in helping us meet the needs of students.
 You are encouraged to join the Student Health Advisory Committee (SHAC).

-Failure to comply with the University health policy may negatively affect the student’s registration process and/or university housing arrangements.
+Failure to comply with the University’s health policy will negatively affect the student’s registration process and/or university housing arrangements.

 Medically documented proof of: